saurabh1088/notes/react/NodeJS.md

 at some point maximum thread will reach and further requests will have to wait till a thread gets free.
 Now to serve more requests/clients one has to throw in more hardware.

+## Node Module System

+Variables by default get added to global scope, which can lead to conflict if same name is used in multiple places.
+Hence a modularity is required to avoid this problem.

+Every file in Node.js is considered a module.
+All functions and variables defined in the file are private and by default not accessible outside of the file.
+In order to use outside one has to explicitly export these.
+One only need to export the variables and functions that need to be accessed from outside of module, rest all which aren't required can stay private or un-exported.

+### Module wrapper function

+## JSHint